nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/external-templates/default-configuration-templates.md

 ## Image Cropper

 Image Cropper is a set of utilities (UI element, automation scripts, etc.) to display a "Crop Image" dialog for documents with the "Picture" facet.
 The result of the crop can then be downloaded, saved as a new document or added to the renditions.
-It can be output as jpeg or png.
+It can be output as JPEG or PNG.

 Also, it uses Google Vision crop suggestions if a Google API key is found in the configuration.